 ESL Placement Testing for Non-Native Speakers of English

-The results of the EPT indicate which ESL course(s) you should enroll in, if any.
-Some ESL courses focus on academic writing, others on pronunciation, while others address both oral and written communication.
+Some ESL courses focus on academic writing, other ESL courses focus on pronunciation, while still others address both oral and written communication.
+The results of the English Placement Test ("the EPT") will indicate which ESL courses you should enroll in, if any.
 Your score report will recommend a particular course for you.

 - If you receive an email stating that you must take the EPT, then you are required to take the test.
 The ACT or SAT scores that you submitted will not be used to place you into an academic writing course.
 The only exception that allows you to ignore this email is if you have already fulfilled the General Education 'Composition I' requirement with transferred coursework from another post-secondary institution or with test-based credit for RHET 105 (which is our introductory course on academic research and writing) based on sufficiently high ACT, SAT, AP, or IB scores.

 - If you do not receive an email stating that you must take the EPT, you may choose to take it if you wish to enroll in ESL courses, or you may choose not to take it.

 For some non-native speakers of English, it is possible that you received the email stating that you are required to take the EPT and yet you know that your official ACT or SAT score is high enough to earn you credit for RHET 105 and was submitted to Illinois with your application.
 In this situation, contact PNP and include your UIN in your message.
 You may ignore the requirement to take the Written EPT only if the 'Composition I' requirement is marked as "completed" on your official academic record.